80 to 100gramsmaple syrup or honey4 to 5 tablespoons

 For nut-free: swap peanut butter for sunflower seed butter or pumpkin seed butter.

-For gluten-free: use certified gluten-free rice krispies cereal.
+For gluten-free: use certified gluten-free crisp cereal.